annadoesscience/annadoesscience.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Evolutionary psychologist, Fulbrighter, PhD candidate.
-Born and raised in Toruń, Poland.
+Born and raised in <a href="https://www.openstreetmap.org/#map=12/53.0192/18.5981">Toruń</a>, Poland.
 Loves forests and winter.
 Retired computer gamer.

 profile:
   align: right